Problems Pasting Information into a Worksheet

 There are many reasons why this could be happening, so anything that might be offered in this tip would simply be suggestions that may help.

-The first thing to do is to figure out if this problem gets worse as you are using the workbook.
+The next thing to do is to figure out if this problem gets worse as you are using the workbook.
 For instance, let's say you paste a block of data into your workbook and it works fine.
 Does each successive paste into the worksheet become slower and slower, however?
 If it does, the problem could very well have to do with how memory is being used in your system.

 You see, every time you copy and paste something, Excel utilizes some of the RAM in your system.
 (Makes sense, huh?)
 The problem is, Windows may not fully release the used RAM after you are done pasting.
 So, each successive copy and paste reduces the amount of available RAM in your system and, therefore, goes slower and slower.